maxadamo/galera-wizard/README.md

 wsrep_provider_options="gcache.size=<%= (@memorysize.gsub(' MB','').to_f * 0.15).floor %>M"
 <% end -%>
 ```
-- Similar as above said.
+- Prettu much the same as above.
 In this case I give 15% of the whole memory

 ----------------------
 ```ruby
 wsrep_cluster_name="<%= @application %>_<%= @dtap_stage %>"
 ```
 - This is the name of the cluster.
 It's a unique name in the network.
-In my case
-  is automatically assigned using few parameters taken from our git branches
+In my case is automatically guessed using few parameters taken from our git branches

 ----------------------